Axian-Inc/ffthh-feb-2024/README.md

 1. Run the TaxiFareRegression project (Console App) as a console app or with the debugger.
 A `TaxiFareModel.zip` should materialize under `./trained-models/TaxiFareModel.zip`
 1. Run the X project as a console app or with the debugger.
 A `ModelName.zip` should materialize under `./trained-models/TaxiFareModel.zip`
 1. Run the PredictionAPI project and use the swagger published at `https://localhost:7072/swagger/index.html` to make predictions.
-__Example:__ Taxi Fare Prediction (tripTime is in seconds, tripDistance is in miles)
+__Example:__ Taxi fare prediction (tripTime is in seconds, tripDistance is in miles)
 ```
-POST /api/Prediction
+POST /api/prediction/taxifare
 {
   "passengerCount": 2,
   "tripTime": 935,